 1857 – 1983

 For a very long period, the company has been using a griffin from the old coat of arms of Sir Falkes de Breaute.
-He was a military man and lived in the 13th century.
+He was a military man who lived in the 13th century.
 His house was called Vauxhall, which later spread to part of the surrounding area.
-By the way, it was in that building that the manufacturer for the manufacture of ship motors and pumps, and then cars, was founded.
+By the way, it was in that building that the manufacturer of ship motors and pumps, and then cars, was founded.
 This is how extraneous heraldry laid the foundation for the legendary automotive industry.

 1983 – 1989